Trolley Troubles: Plot

-Oswald is preparing a trolley to transport his bunny kids and other animal characters, but there are some obstacles.
-The first is Bessie the cow who walks onto the tracks and refuses to move until Oswald drives the trolley underneath her.
-Oswald thinks that all is well until the hill gets steep.
-Oswald uses a goat to get the trolley up the hill, then down the hill.
+Oswald is preparing a trolley to transport his bunny kids and other animal characters.
+He encounters a stubborn cow who walks onto the tracks and refuses to move until Oswald drives the trolley underneath her, angering her as Oswald mocks her.
+Oswald then arrives at a steep hill.
+Oswald finds a stubborn goat, who he baits with a stick to push the trolley up the hill.

-The trolley unexpectedly goes onto a bumpy road, tossing the kids out of the trolley.
-Oswald prays that he will live, takes off his foot, kisses it and rubs it on his head (as per the saying that a rabbit's foot gives a good luck).
-Eventually, the trolley crashes into a river and becomes a raft.
-Oswald uses a big stick to row it downstream.
+The trolley unexpectedly goes onto a bumpy road, tossing the animals out of the trolley to their demise.
+Oswald prays to God and detaches his foot, kisses it and rubs it on his head for good luck.
+Eventually, the trolley crashes into a river.
+Having been spared from certain death, Oswald uses a big stick to row it downstream like a raft.